samply/transFAIR/README.md

 - `bbmri2mii` - load biosample information from a BBMRI-ERIC Bridgehead, transform into MII Core Dataset and load into a target (e.g. FHIR Store with MII Core Dataset).
 - `mii2bbmri` - load the MII Core Dataset (usually from a FHIR server/façade providing the MII Core Dataset), transform in BBMRI-ERIC profiles and load into BBMRI-ERIC Bridgehead.
 - `dicom2fhir` - load data from a DICOM source, transform into ImagingStudy resources and load into a target FHIR store.
+- `amr` - load data from AMR (ECDC antimicrobial resistance) CSV files, transform into Patient and Observation resources and load into a target FHIR store.

 ## Configuration